NeuralVFX/llm-sandbox-unreal/docs/TOOLS.md

 # LLM Sandbox — Custom Agentic Tools

-This document explains how to register custom tools that an LLM can invoke inside Unreal Engine.

-Tools can be registered in two ways:
-- By placing Python files in a discovery directory (persistent tools)
-- By registering tools dynamically from a notebook code cell (temporary tools)

-In both cases, the `@register_tool` decorator is required for the LLM to see the tool.

----

-## Registering Tools via Search Directories (Persistent)

-Place a Python file containing your tools in one of the following locations:

-- `PluginDir/Content/Python/default_tools`
-- `ProjectDir/Content/Python/tools`

-Tools in these directories:
-- Are discovered when the Unreal server starts
-- Persist across sessions
-- Are suitable for production or shared tools

----

-## Registering Tools from a Code Cell (Temporary)

-Tools can also be registered by executing code in a **Code Cell**.

-- Tools become available to the LLM immediately
-- Registration lasts until the Unreal server is restarted
-- This is the recommended way to prototype and test tools
+Tools can be registered by either adding a file to a search directory, or running commands in a code cell. - Both require the @register_tool decorator for the LLM to see them ## Search Dir - Put a python file containing your tools inside PluginDir/Content/Python/default_tools or ProjectDir/Content/Python/tools - This is like a permanant tool ## Code Cell - Execute the function directly in a Code Cell - Tools registered in Code Cells are instantly availible to the LLM - This will last until you restart the server - This is the best way to test/prototype a tool, before making it permanent
 ---

 ## Syntax to Register